Third Ward, Houston: Private schools

-The Roman Catholic Archdiocese of Houston operates area Roman Catholic private schools.
-St. Mary of the Purification School (kindergarten through grade five) and St. Peter the Apostle School, are in the area."St. Peter the Apostle Middle School ."
-Roman Catholic Archdiocese of Houston.
-Retrieved on April 14, 2009.
+The Roman Catholic Archdiocese of Houston operates Roman Catholic private schools in the area.
+St. Mary of the Purification School (kindergarten through grade five) and St. Peter the Apostle School, are in the area.
 St. Mary, located in the Riverside Terrace area, opened in a temporary building on September 8, 1930.
 The building was blessed on October 27.
 The Sisters of Dominic operated the school until it closed in 1967.
 The school reopened in 1980 as a Montessori school.

 St. Peter the Apostle, before its closure, was a PreK-8 school.
 Its peak enrollment was about 600 students in the 1960s.
 Prior to 2009 St. Peter was a middle school with grades 6-8; that year St. Philip Neri School in the Sunnyside area merged into St. Peter, making it PK-8.
 In 2019 St. Peter the Apostle had 33 students; in May 2019 the Archdiocese announced that it was going to close.
 Debra Haney, the superintendent of schools of the Galveston-Houston diocese, stated that the enrollment decreased due to the proliferation of charter schools.

 Yellowstone Academy, a Christian private school, is in the Third Ward.
 Yellowstone opened in August 2002, but in 2006 it agreed to purchase Douglass Elementary School from the Houston Independent School District.
 The Wheeler Avenue Christian Academy is a private school for students in kindergarten to fifth grade.
 The school operates under Wheeler Avenue Baptist Church located on Scott Street.